 5. Using the Blog for Bragging

 The amount of money you made in the last years, your last vacation with your family and your success rate may not be very interesting subjects for people to read.
 Bill Handy, who the vice-president of Digital Engagement has stated that real estate blogs should only be focused on real estate market, fresh information on mortgage rates, ways to rehab with pictures included (before and after), after move-in advice, etc. There are so many topics to write on that are focused on the requirements of your customers and audience, so choose a good one.
 Don’t focus your blog information on personal or professional achievements.
 You have to use blogging not as a bragging contest, but as a way to make yourself known as an expert in your domain.
-Claiming how great you are for selling a home in Longshore Lake will not make you more successful.
+Claiming how great you are for selling a home in the Naples Longshore Lake community will not make you more successful.
 Blogging about tips for finding the best real estate agent, would make you seem more of an expert and therefore, more successful.

 6. Making Blogs That Have an Awful Format